 The Way to Rio Luna by Zoraida Cordova

-In this middle grade novel with a Latino main character, Danny’s latest foster home is not good–particularly bad because he’s not with his beloved sister who’s been missing for two years.
+In this middle grade novel with a Latino main character, Danny’s latest foster home is not good–particularly bad because he’s not with his beloved sister, who has been missing for two years.
 Danny mostly still believes in magic and in his sister’s promise to be waiting for him in the land of Rio Luna.
 On a field trip to the New York Public Library, he sees magical arrows pointing him to the original Rio Luna book of fairy tales.
-With the help of a new friend, Glory and Glory’s aunt, they all set off on an epic adventure to follow the magical signs that only Danny can see– to find Rio Luna and hopefully, Danny’s sister.
+With the help of a new friend, they all set off on an epic adventure to follow the magical signs that only Danny can see– to find Rio Luna and, hopefully, Danny’s sister.
 Mysteries, magic, magical creatures, monsters, stories, and betrayal, this heart-stopping fantasy adventure will keep you up all night reading.

 Cuba in My Pocket by Adrianna Cuevas

-Based on Cuevas’s father’s life, this beautiful novel captures a boy’s heartfelt longing for family and culture when he’s forced to leave his homeland.
-Cumba, a 12-years-old boy hates the secrets and fear since Fidel Castro took over plus the government-controlled curriculum, no Coca-cola, and boys sent off to soldiers.
-It’s the soldier mandate that makes his family decide to send Cumba to the U.S. with fake documents while they still can.
-He leaves alone for Miami.
-There, he’s overwhelmed with the language, noise of the big city, and missing his family.
-He and his little brother write frequently which is how he learns that both his parents have been detained by Castro’s soldiers.
+Based on Cuevas’s father’s life, this beautiful historical fiction novel captures a boy’s heartfelt longing for family and culture when he’s forced to leave his homeland.
+Cumba, a 12-years-old boy hates the secrets and fear since Fidel Castro took over, plus the government-controlled curriculum, no Coca-cola, and boys sent off to soldiers.
+It’s the forced army mandate that makes his family decide to send Cumba to the U.S. with fake documents.
+In Miami alone, he’s overwhelmed by the language, noise of the big city, and missing his family.
 As he makes friends and learns about this new country and freedom, he never stops thinking of his family and hoping that they’ll be reunited one day…